Agents

 OSGi Agent

-For an OSGi environment an agent packaged as an OSGi bundle is provided.
-The bundle comes in two flavors: The minimal bundle jolokia-osgi.jar, including only the agent itself (and an json-simple embedded), which requires an already installed OSGi HTTP service like the Pax-Web HTTP-Service.
-A second version jolokia-osgi-bundle.jar is an all-in-one bundle, including the Pax Web HTTP-Service.
-This bundle is useful for quick installations, where no HTTP-Service is already existent.
+• jolokia-osgi-bundle.jar is an all-in-one bundle, including the Felix HTTP Service implementation.
+This bundle is useful for quick installations, where no HTTP Service is available.
 However, for best fitting the OSGi philosophy, the usage of the minimal bundle is recommended.

 • Felix 2.0.5, 3.0.8, 3.2.2, 4.2.1